Executive Director: Shirley Louise Cunningham

 Board Member: Barbara Lowe

-Barbara is a pastor’s wife, mother of seven and grandmother of eight.
-She was raised in West Seattle and graduated from the University of Washington with a B.A. in Psychology and Early Childhood Education, and an M.Ed. in Special Education.
+Barbara is a member of First Baptist Church of Yelm where her husband, Bob, recently retired as pastor.
+They have seven children and 10 grandchildren.
+Barbara was raised in West Seattle and graduated from the University of Washington with a B.A. in psychology and early childhood education, and an M.Ed in special education.
 She has taught children with special needs in several schools, both public and private.
-Barbara serves at First Baptist Church of Yelm in the areas of music, ESL ministry, and discipleship.
 She has been volunteering at Safe Family Ministries as a House Mom since 2012.
 Her passion is helping women take their next steps toward spiritual maturity and freedom in Christ.

 Board Member: Tom Gillihan